sts10/ink/README.md

 ink
 ========

-A shell script that serves as a crude CMS for Octopress blogs.
+A shell script that serves as a crude CMS for [Octopress blogs](http://octopress.org/).

 v 0.0.5

 ### Installation (as of v 0.0.5)

-**Recommend you read through the source code first**
+**Recommended that you read through the source code first**

 To install ink v 0.0.5,